mikeshulman/narya/README.md

 The command `import FILE` executes another Narya file and adds (some of) its definitions and notations to the current namespace.
 The commands in the imported file cannot access any definitions from other files, including the current one, except those that it imports itself.
 Importing is not transitive: if `a.ny` imports `b.ny`, and `b.ny` imports `c.ny`, then the definitions from `c.ny` do not appear in the namespace of `a.ny` unless it also imports `c.ny` explicitly.

+More precisely, there are two namespaces at any time: the "import" namespace, which determines the names that are available to use in the current file, and the "export" namespace, which determines the names that will be made available to other files that import this one.
+The command `import` only affects the import namespace, but the variant using the word `export` instead affects both.

-By contrast, when in interactive mode or executing a command-line `-e` string, all definitions from all files and strings that were explicitly specified previously on the command line are available.
+By contrast, when in interactive mode or executing a command-line `-e` string, all definitions from all files and strings that were explicitly specified previously on the command line are available, even if not exported.
 This does not carry over transitively to files imported by them.
 Standard input (indicated by `-` on the command line) is treated as an ordinary file; thus it must import any other files it wants to use, but its definitions are automatically available in `-e` strings and interactive mode.

 No file will be executed more than once during a single run, even if it is imported by multiple other files.
 Thus, if both `b.ny` and `c.ny` import `d.ny`, and `a.ny` imports both `b.ny` and `c.ny`, any effectual commands like `echo` in `d.ny` will only happen once, there will only be one copy of the definitions from `d.ny` in the namespace of `a.ny`, and the definitions from `b.ny` and `c.ny` are compatible.
 Circular imports are not allowed (and are checked for).
 The order of execution is as specified on the command-line, with depth-first traversal of import statements as they are encountered.
 Thus, for instance, if the command-line is `narya one.ny two.ny` but `one.ny` imports `two.ny`, then `two.ny` will be executed during `one.ny` whenever that import statement is encountered, and then skipped when we get to it on the command-line since it was alread yexecuted.